-The Humble Road to Healing and a Happy Place
+The Humble Road to Healing

 In a world that’s rife with too much hate, anger, disappointment, division, and whatnot, what we need more than anything else in our daily lives during these unsettling times is forgiveness.
 Yes, we need love and peace and joy and all the trimmings that come with them to make us feel whole and valuable.
 But in order to get to that happy place, we have to take the humble road to healing that starts with, “I’m sorry.
 Please forgive me.”

 As I write this article, I think of Michelle and Erik, two dynamic characters from The Doctor’s Secret Bride.
 Here are two people who were wronged, lied to, and who’d been disappointed by people in their lives—people they love and who claim to love them.
 Even though their attraction for each other is off the chart when they first meet, they are wary and distrustful of each other.

 Consequently, when they fall in love, they end up hurting each other because they are already predisposed not to trust.
 They camouflage their vulnerabilities and hide their secrets and the true desires of their hearts from each other, until a simple misconstrued statement finally rips them apart.
 They both end up in a holding pattern.
 They are unable to move forward without each other, and it’s impossible for them to reconnect until something gives.